Grateful Dead Download Series: Family Dog at the Great Highway

-Grateful Dead Download Series: Family Dog at the Great Highway is a live album by the rock band the Grateful Dead.
-It was released as a digital download on December 6, 2005, along with Grateful Dead Download Series Volume 8.
-It was recorded on February 4, 1970 at Family Dog at the Great Highway, in San Francisco, California.
-Three of the songs (tracks 1,4, and 5) were broadcast on an NET television special at the time.
+Grateful Dead Download Series: Family Dog at the Great Highway is a live album by the rock band Grateful Dead.
+It was released as a digital download on December 6, 2005, alongside Grateful Dead Download Series Volume 8.
+The album was recorded on February 4, 1970, at the Family Dog at the Great Highway in San Francisco, California.
+Three of the songs (tracks 1,4, and 5) were broadcast on a NET television special at the time.

 Three bonus tracks also date from 1970 in San Francisco.
 "Dancing in the Streets" is from October 5, 1970; "Monkey and the Engineer" and "Good Lovin'" are from December 31, 1970 (see The Closing of Winterland for another track from the latter concert).

-The album is not to be confused with the similarly titled Family Dog at the Great Highway, San Francisco, CA 4/18/70, recorded the same year at the same venue.
+Note that this album should not be confused with the similarly titled Family Dog at the Great Highway, San Francisco, CA 4/18/70, which was recorded the same year at the same venue.